VenalityXT/PowerShell-System-Baseline-Report/README.md

 ### **Step 6: Verify the Output File**

-Once the report is generated, reviewing the saved text file confirms that every component of the script executed correctly—variable assignment, disk calculations, formatting expressions, and file output.
+Once the report is generated, reviewing the saved text file confirms that every component of the script executed correctly; variable assignment, disk calculations, formatting expressions, and file output.

 The final report includes: